git-town/git-town/README.md

 ## git sync

-_Syncronizes the current feature branch with the rest of the world, i.e. with its remote branch and the main branch._
+_Syncronizes the current feature branch with the rest of the world._

-This works even when you are right in the middle of coding, i.e. with uncommitted changes.
+This works even when you are in the middle of coding, with uncommitted changes in your workspace.
 You can call this command safely at any time, many times during the day.

-* run the command: `git sync`<br>
+* run the command: `git sync`
-* abort the command when there are conflicts: `git sync --abort`<br>
+* abort the command when there are conflicts: `git sync --abort`
 * finish the sync after you have fixed the conflicts: `git sync --continue`
-* pushes tags to the remote when run on the main branch
+* pushes tags when run on the main branch

 <table>
   <tr>